Jerry Rawlings, Ghana's unlikely democrat, dies at 73

-ACCRA (Reuters) - Jerry Rawlings, who seized power twice in military coups but is now credited as a driving force behind Ghana’s emergence as a stable democracy, died on Thursday at the age of 73, a source at the presidency said.
+ACCRA (Reuters) - Jerry Rawlings, who seized power twice in military coups but is now regarded as a driving force behind Ghana’s emergence as a stable democracy, died on Thursday at the age of 73, his party said.

 His takeovers in 1979 and 1981 were marked by authoritarian rule and the executions of senior military officers, including General Frederick Akuffo, whom he overthrew in the first coup.